Ankushdas178/GCCP-Solutions/Automating Infrastructure on Google Cloud with Terraform: Challenge Lab.md

+# Automating Infrastructure on Google Cloud with Terraform: Challenge Lab Solution:

-# Task 1.
+## Task 1.
 Create the configuration files

 -  **Run in Cloud Shell**
 ```yaml